Featured Image

 • The Bank of England increases interest rates

-• Savings accounts now give stronger returns
+• Savings accounts, bonds, and other investments now give stronger returns

 • Hot money flows occur as investors are attracted to the higher rates